Pandapip1/SelectAnyNumberRounds/README.md

 # Pick Any Number: A Rounds Mod by Pandapip1

-WARNING: Untested alpha.
-Use at your own risk.
+WARNING: This mod is in beta.
 There will be bugs.
 When you find them, please report them on the [issues page](https://github.com/Pandapip1/SelectAnyNumberRounds/issues).

 This is a mod for the game [ROUNDS](https://store.steampowered.com/app/1557740/ROUNDS/), made by [Pandapip1](https://github.com/Pandapip1).
 It overrides the default card selection screen, allowing you to pick any number of cards you want, instead of just one.